bbauska/JS-svg/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p>A very important habit to cultivate is the liberal use of comments in
 any code you write.
-Not only so that others can more easily read and understand your code, but so that *you* can do so too.
+Not only so that others can more easily read and understand your code, but so that <i>you</i> can do so too.
 You'd be amazed at how quickly your own code can become conundrum-like without comments to guide the way.</p>